JontePonte/TransmissionRate/README.md

 ### Version 1.1
 - [x] Add a "D" category
-- [ ] set colors in plot and make it bigger
+- [ ] Set colors in plot and make it bigger

 ### Version 1.0
 - [x] Make the basic simulation operational